It’s challenging trying to manage your time at work, whether you work in an office or a warehouse.

 Time management tips for working remotely 101: plan out your week in advance – and as intricately as you can.

-That’s why it’s important to be clear about what you need to do every day to meet your weekly goals and increase the likelihood of achieving them.
+Essentially, if you’re 100% clear on what you need to do every day to meet your weekly goals, you’ve got a much higher chance of achieving them.

 2. Forget Multitasking, Mono-tasking is Your New Best Friend